Inverse SRB measures for endomorphisms on surfaces: Other tools: F lner sequences, Yomdin Theory

 We now return to our context, we let $f:\TT^2 \to \TT^2$ be a $\mathcal{C}^r$ non-invertible local diffeomorphism as in Theorem \ref{main thm burguet} and let $d$ be the number of pre-images of $f$.
 For some positive integer $p \in \nn $, we apply the Reparametrization Lemma to $g = f^p$, we fix $\sigma:[-1,1] \to \TT^2$ a strongly $\epsilon$-bounded curve for $\epsilon<\epsilon_0$ (the scale given by the Lemma).

 There is an important observation to be made here.
-The solenoidal space constructed depend on the linear endomorphism $A \in M_2(\zz)$ which is homotopic $f$.
-Rigorously, when we apply the Reparametrization Lemma to $f^p$ we would obtain $\mathcal{R}^p$ a reparametrization tree of $\sigma$ with respect to $Sol_p$ (the solenoidal space obtained through $A^p$), that is,
+The inverse limit space constructed depend on the map $f$.
+Rigorously, when we apply the Reparametrization Lemma to $f^p$ we would obtain $\mathcal{R}^p$ a reparametrization tree of $\sigma$ with respect to $L_{f^p}$, that is,